John Roberts: U.S. Court of Appeals for the District of Columbia Circuit

 Supported by a bipartisan letter of support signed by more than 150 members of the District of Columbia Bar—including White House counsels Lloyd Cutler, C. Boyden Gray, and Solicitor General Seth Waxman—the Judiciary Committee recommended Roberts by a vote of 16 to 3, (Note: Democrats Ted Kennedy (Massachusetts), Chuck Schumer (New York), and Dick Durbin (Illinois) were those who opposed Roberts's nomination.) and the Senate confirmed him unanimously by voice vote on May 8, 2003.
 On June 2, he received his judicial commission.
 Even when Roberts had not yet fully assumed his role as a circuit judge, White House Counsel officers listed him on their shortlist of Supreme Court candidates.

 Roberts authored 49 opinions during his two-year service on the D.C.
 Circuit, many of which concerned decisions by the Federal Communications Commission and the Federal Energy Regulatory Commission.
-His opinions often employed a "characteristically crisp, clear writing style" that favored the use of imagery and idioms.
+According to biographer Joan Biskupic, his opinions often employed a "characteristically crisp, clear writing style" that favored the use of imagery and idioms.
 (Note: Roberts, like some other judges on the D.C.
 Circuit, borrowed from classical works in writing his opinions, and he often quoted Voltaire, Ralph Waldo Emerson, and Homer.
 According to legal scholar Laura Krugman Ray, he was intent on "finding ways to leaven his utilitarian prose with personalized elements of diction, metaphor, allusion, syntax, and tone.")
 Most of the disputes he reviewed concerned government regulation, union rights, and collective bargaining, but he also wrote on environmental law, (Note: Including two important decisions, firstly in Sierra Club v.
-E.P.A.
-(2004), rejecting claims of an environmental rights group that the Environmental Protection Agency (EPA) should have enforced stricter measures on air pollution, then in Independent Equipment Dealers Ass'n v.
-E.P.A.
-(2004), concerning the EPA's role under the Administrative Procedure Act.) criminal law, (Note: Usually ruling in favor of the government, including in United States v.
+EPA (2004), rejecting claims of an environmental rights group that the Environmental Protection Agency (EPA) should have enforced stricter measures on air pollution, then in Independent Equipment Dealers Association v.
+EPA (2004), concerning the EPA's role under the Administrative Procedure Act.) criminal law, (Note: Usually ruling in favor of the government, including in United States v.
 Bolla (2003), which upheld a harsh securities fraud sentence, and in United States v.
 Lawson (2005), which affirmed a bank robbery conviction based on photo identification.) and procedural matters.
-One case, Hedgepeth ex rel Hedgepeth v.
+One case, Hedgepeth ex rel.
+Hedgepeth v.
 Washington Metropolitan Area Transit (2004), garnered media attention when Roberts found that Washington police properly detained a 12-year-old girl who ate in violation of a zero tolerance policy against eating in a metro station.
 His opinions generally reflected a conservative judicial philosophy, including in areas of civil rights and executive power.
-The brevity of his tenure and his cautiousness in deciding cases left little for potential opponents to scrutinize while he made rulings as a circuit judge.